Huna is the original arts and sciences of spiritual development inspired by Polynesian traditions.

 Taken together the word “Ho’omana” means “empowerment” or “to empower”.
 It may be as old as 35,000 years and it is a part of the original teachings of the people, who lived on an ancient continent called Lemuria.
 Although Lemuria as a continent no longer exists, its part has survived to our times.
 All that remains are the mountain peaks of the island chain called Hawaii.
-In the same way, also the ancient wisdom has survived to our times.
+In the same way, also ancient wisdom has survived to our times.

-This teaching called “Huna” or “Ho’omana” is about empowerment and it is a very practical toolset for empowering and achieving our full potential.
+The teaching called “Huna” or “Ho’omana” was presented in this form by Serge Kahili King in his books and during his lectures as a practical toolset for empowerment and achieving our full mental and spiritual potential.

 The basic assumptions of Huna are the following Seven Principles: